CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Discussion and Future Work

-As anticipated by the theory, the collision rate in the experiments was consistently below the threshold $\eta$.
+Consistent with our theoretical insights, the collision rate in the experiments remained below the specified threshold $\eta$, despite the fact that the independence assumption does not strictly hold in the receding-horizon (MPC) setting.
 Nevertheless, we observe a gap between the collision rate and the threshold $\eta$.
 This gap is much bigger in the online planning (MPC) than in the offline planning experiments.
 This can be explained by the fact that at each MPC step we optimise trajectories for a longer horizon than just the time steps that we actually execute on the robot.
 Hence, the anticipation of potential collisions in the future makes us more conservative, resulting in lower actual rate of collision than that which was imposed.
-In future work, we plan to use discounted probabilities in the chance constraint, such as in \cite{yan2018stochastic}, to allow for larger probabilities of collision for time steps far in the future, knowing that the control input that we will apply then will be recomputed with stronger constraints in the meantime.
+In future work, we plan to use discounted probabilities in the chance constraint, such as in \citet{yan2018stochastic}, to allow for larger probabilities of collision for time steps far in the future, knowing that the control input that we will apply then will be recomputed with stronger constraints in the meantime.
 Besides the introduction of discounted chance constraints, another direction could be to explore how to adapt the parameters $\eta$ and $\beta$ during online execution, \eg based on the current state of the system, the current uncertainty distribution, or the current cost function.
 This could result in a more robust and adaptive approach, which would be more suitable for real-world applications.

-Another interesting direction for future research is about what to do in the case of an actual constraint violation, since we allow this with some probability.
-In our framework, since we do open-loop planning, there is no explicit way to deal with such cases.
-Implicitly in an MPC setting, we replan the motion given an update of the uncertain environment in the next MPC step.
-Yet, an interesting direction for future research is to explore closing the loop and switching the objective for the motion planner in the case of constraint violation.
-For instance, the objective could be turned into a purely safety maximizing formulation.
+An important direction for future research is how to respond when a constraint violation actually occurs, especially since our framework allows such violations with some probability.
+While we do not propose an explicit or general mechanism for handling these situations, we assume that the robot is capable of recovering from violations.
+In this context, the MPC framework provides implicit robustness through continual replanning based on updated information about the uncertain environment.
+Nonetheless, it remains an open and valuable question how the planner's objective might be adapted in the face of violations; for instance, by temporarily shifting the objective to minimize the probability of further constraint violations rather than pursuing the original task goal.